retrodaredevil/io-lib/README.md

 * Create custom function codes by implementing `MessageHandler`
 * Total freedom to extend any class and override its behavior
 * Supports Ascii and RTU encoding.
 Also create your own custom encoding by implementing `IODataEncoder`
+* Supports CRC and LRC checksums.
+Automatically checks one or the other based on encoding type (Ascii or RTU)

 ## TODO
 * Implement Modbus exception codes and throw Java Exceptions corresponding to them